 CBD Capsules are probably the most convenient way to supplement with CBD.
 They are naturally much more straightforward to take than tinctures or concentrates.
 CBD capsules usually come in a softgel form.

 These are precisely dosed, making it easy to keep track of your daily serving size.
 They are particularly useful for those who travel, but also for those who would prefer not to have to measure out drops under the tongue.

 Take one capsule or more as recommended by your healthcare professional, with water or your favourite drink.

-CBD concentrates typically contain the most potent dosage of CBD, in some cases up to ten times the concentration compared to other types of supplements.
-Compared to tinctures, concentrates are usually not flavoured, and the taste can be a bit much for some people.
+CBD isolate typically contains the most potent dosage of CBD, in some cases up to ten times the concentration compared to other types of supplements.
+Compared to tinctures, CBD isolate is not flavoured, and the taste can be a bit much for most people.